PROGRAM

 When it comes to the education of our future innovators, smarter investments are needed.

-We invite you to participate in an intimate discussion among business leaders and leading practitioners on how business can more effectively work with education to prepare our nation's youth for college and career.
+We had an intimate discussion among business leaders and leading practitioners on how business can more effectively work with education to prepare our nation’s youth for college and career.

-In this special event featuring U.S. Secretary of Education Arne Duncan, experts from across private enterprise, government, philanthropy, and academia will showcase innovative approaches for linking education to jobs.
-We hope this convening will jumpstart on-going sharing and collaboration on how to develop the highly-skilled workforce that will strengthen U.S. competitiveness and spur a sustained economic recovery.
+In this special event featuring U.S. Secretary of Education Arne Duncan, experts from across private enterprise, government, philanthropy, and academia showcased innovative approaches for linking education to jobs.
+We hope this convening jumpstarted on-going sharing and collaboration on how to develop the highly-skilled workforce that will strengthen U.S. competitiveness and spur a sustained economic recovery.

 To follow the conversation online, please follow the hashtag #Class2Career.

-Live tweeting will take place by following @citizenIBM.
+Live tweeting took place by following @citizenIBM.
 The event was also Livestreamed via: https://new.livestream.com/roosevelthouse/fromclassroomtocareer

 AGENDA